rsksmart/rsk-cli/README.md

 ### 10. Batch Transfer

 The batch-transfer command allows you to send multiple transactions in one batch.
 This feature supports both interactive mode (manual input) and file-based batch processing, enabling you to transfer rBTC to multiple addresses in a single operation.
+The command now supports RNS domain resolution for recipient addresses.

 #### Interactive Mode